 “I told him I wanted to do the weekend weather,” laughed Scott.
 “I found myself sitting in the news director’s office explaining what I could do for them.
 They must have been amused because he asked me to write a resume.”

 He still has that resume, and it lists as experience: none!

 The news director created a position for Scott, allowing him to come in each week and research the high and low temperatures, giving him his first big break in TV.

 “This was before computers, which can now do in a few minutes what took me weeks to accomplish,” said Scott.
 “Even though I wasn’t on-air, I got a great education about weather from meteorologists Greg Fishel, John Bulatewicz, and even Mike Seidel of Weather Channel fame.”

-Scott earned a B.S. in Meteorology at North Carolina State University in Raleigh, North Carolina while working part-time for TV stations in New Bern and Raleigh, getting great work experience.
+Scott has an M.S. in Geoscience from Mississippi State University and earned a B.S. in Meteorology at North Carolina State University.
+While getting his undergraduate degree he worked part-time for TV stations in New Bern and Raleigh, getting great work experience.
 His first time on-air is a moment he’ll never forget.